 - Now, this is where vertical really matters.
 I look for sectors that have big, slow movers, and where your average Millennial entrepreneur isn’t yet focused (i.e. NOT social networking, ad-tech, marketing-tech, CRM/sales-tech, on-demand, e-comm, cloud infrastructure, dev tools).
 This could mean manufacturing (e.g. Bigfinite, Standard Cyborg), construction (e.g. BuildingConnected, ALICE), finance (e.g. Qwil, Maxwell), healthcare (e.g. Patch, GreenLight Medical), logistics (e.g. Shipamax, EasyPost), agriculture (e.g. Arable, AgriData) and other niche sectors that require knowledge thereof.
 Generally speaking…

-- NO: Social, on-demand, ad/marketing/sales-tech, e-commerce, hospitality-tech, , AR/VR (I expect Cantos 2 to be very active in AR applications), bio-pharma (takes a whole other skill set)
+- NO: Social, on-demand, ad/marketing/sales-tech, e-commerce, hospitality-tech, hiring tech (too many of you), AR/VR (too soon), bio-pharma (takes a whole other skill set), real estate (played out)

 - Because I don’t/can’t know all of these sectors intimately, be prepared for me to ferret out a SME and revert with more specific questions.